Particular/docs.particular.net/nservicebus/upgrades/azure-functions-service-bus-in-process-2to3.md

 ## Update to Microsoft.Azure.WebJobs.Extensions.ServiceBus SDK Version 5

 The dependency to Microsoft.Azure.WebJobs.Extensions.ServiceBus have been updated which means that the new Azure.Messaging.ServiceBus SDK is being used by the function host to receive messages.
-Should you have code accesses native SDK types make sure to read the [Microsoft Migration Guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md).
+If the solution contains code that directly accesses native SDK types make sure to read the [Microsoft Migration Guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md).

 ## Manually invoking process message